Kehindecodes/OMOP-CMD-Validator/README.md

   - Foreign Key Constraints

 - **Interactive Web Dashboard**
-  The application provides a simple and intuitive web interface for a smooth user experience.
   - **File Upload**: Users can easily upload their OMOP CDM CSV files.
   - **Real-time Reporting**: After validation, a live report is generated on the dashboard, providing a clear summary of all errors found, categorized by table and type.